GeoscienceAustralia/geodesy-sitelog-domain/README.md

 In 2014, Geoscience Australia developed a prototype system to manage persistence and remote management of IGS site log XML files via OGC Web Services.
-This project is part the code base, and it deals with marshalling and unmarshalling of site log XML files and persistence of site metadata into a relational database.
+This project is part of the codebase, and it deals with marshalling and unmarshalling of site log XML files and persistence of site metadata into a relational database.